rai7282/Fall-2023-files/questions.md

 > # **Questions to ask**
 >
-> *Do we have to memorize all this codes from Githum?*
+> *Do we have to memorize all this codes from Github?*